UFC 230: Cormier vs. Lewis: Predictions & Analysis

 A few statistical edges stand out.
 Good throws significantly more leather — a 2.8 sig. strike per minute gap.
 Good is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Good has tighter striking defense, making opponents miss more often.

-**The Pick: Lyman Good over Ben Saunders.** The model is firm on this one: Good at 83%.
-The market and our model are aligned — the line looks fair.
+The Pick: Lyman Good over Ben Saunders.
+The model is firm on this one: Good at 90%.
+Notably, the betting market has Good at 84% implied while our model sees 90% — a 6-point disagreement that could signal value.

 Lando Vannata